LilNewday/README-Generator/README Generator.md

   ## Contributing

-  They can contribute how they would like to
+  Just contribute how you would like to

   ## Tests